 - 1. Eligibility for re-employment will be confined to the department, program area and job category from which an employee is hired on the basis of total hours worked therein. - 2.
 Normal job postings requirements related to re-employment will be waived where work assignments are greater than three (3) months. - 3.
-Re-employment in a former department, program area and job category will not be applicable where an employee accepts employment in another City department. - (iii) An auxiliary employee, who is the successful applicant for a posted regular vacancy, shall be returned to their former auxiliary status should the employee prove unsatisfactory in or be unable to perform the duties of the position.
-Hours worked in the position shall be added to their auxiliary hours upon return to their auxiliary status.
+Re-employment in a former department, program area and job category will not be applicable where an employee accepts employment in another City department. - (aa) Auxiliary employees shall be eligible for illness or injury leave as provided for by the BC Employment Standards Act. - (iii) Auxiliary Employee Call-In Process